 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee will consist of Yu-Hsin Lin, John M. Longo and Gary C. Biddle.
-Gary C. Biddle will be the chairman of our nominating and corporate governance committee.
-John M. Longo and Gary C. Biddle satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market.
+Our nominating and corporate governance committee will consist of , and . will be the chairperson of our nominating and corporate governance committee. and satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market.
 The nominating and corporate governance committee will assist the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
 The nominating and corporate governance committee will be responsible for, among other things:

-- selecting and recommending to the board nominees for election by the shareholders or appointment by the board: - reviewing annually with the board the current composition of the board with regards to characteristics such as independence, knowledge, skills, experience and diversity; - making recommendations on the frequency and structure of board meetings and monitoring the functioning of the committees of the board; and - advising the board periodically with regards to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to the board on all matters of corporate governance and on any remedial action to be taken
+- selecting and recommending to the board nominees for election by the shareholders or appointment by the board; - reviewing annually with the board the current composition of the board with regards to characteristics such as independence, knowledge, skills, experience and diversity; - making recommendations on the frequency and structure of board meetings and monitoring the functioning of the committees of the board; and - advising the board periodically with regards to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to the board on all matters of corporate governance and on any remedial action to be taken.